ga-wdi-boston/roman-numerals-challenge/README.md

-In either Ruby or JavaScript, implement `arabic_to_roman` (`arabicToRoman` in JavaScript), a method/function that converts arabic numbers to strings of characters representing roman numerals.
+In either Ruby or JavaScript, implement `arabic_to_roman` (`arabicToRoman` in JavaScript), a method/function that converts arabic numbers to strings of characters representing Roman numerals.
-It's worth noting that in roman numerals, there is no way to represent either zero, negative numbers, or fractions, so if the input is any of these (or any other obviously invalid input), `arabic_to_roman` should return `null`/`nil`.
+It's worth noting that in Roman numerals, there is no way to represent either zero, negative numbers, or fractions, so if the input is any of these (or any other obviously invalid input), `arabic_to_roman` should return `null`/`nil`.